 The fair value of the instruments granted is adjusted to reflect market vesting conditions.
 Non-market vesting conditions are included in assumptions about the number of instruments that are expected to become exercisable.
 At each reporting date, the Company revises its estimate of the number of instruments that are expected to become exercisable.
 The employee benefit expense recognised each period takes into account the most recent estimate.

 Note 26 Remuneration of Auditors

-During the year the following fees were paid or payable for services provided by the auditor of the parent entity, its related practices and non-related audit firms:
+During the year the following fees were paid or payable for its related practices and non-related audit firms: